kzupenn/mini-minecraft/README.md

 # Milestone 3
 # Kevin Zhang
 ## Armor and Health
 Added armor and health bars.
-Players also take fall damage, similar to actual Minecraft, and this damage is negated by water.
+Armor bars depend on the armor equipped in the slots, while health can be lost from damage sources and regained through passive regeneration.
+Players also take fall damage proportional to fall distance (similar to actual Minecraft) and this damage is negated by water.

 ## Player vs Player
-Added damage calculation of players based on armor and weapons.
+Added server-side damage calculation of players based on armor and weapons.
 Hitting players also applies knockback effects on them.
+When players die, a death screen is applied and players can choose to respawn.

 ## Inventory blocks
-Blocks can be held and used to place down blocks of a desired type.
+Blocks can be held in the hotbar and used to place down blocks of a desired type.

 ## Fixes
 Made rivers and oceans look nicer and less noisy.
 Multithreading was also improved so that running a server-client didn't block terrain generation as much.

 # Leon Kabue
 ## Day and Night Cycle